Yaroslava Shvedova: 2012

-On 15 June 2012, Shvedova and her partner, Sania Mirza, made a shock first-round exit from the Birmingham Classic; they lost to Iveta Benešová/Alla Kudryavtseva in two sets.
-At the Wimbledon Championships, Shvedova received a wildcard into the main draw.
-There, she defeated Chanelle Scheepers and Kiki Bertens to reach the third round where she faced tenth seed Sara Errani and won the fourth "Golden Set" in the history of tennis.
-She won all 24 points in the fifteen-minute-long first set, blasting 14 winners and making no unforced errors before losing the first point of the second set to break the sequence.
+On 15 June 2012, Shvedova and her partner, Sania Mirza, made a shock first-round exit from the Birmingham Classic losing to Iveta Benešová/Alla Kudryavtseva in two sets.
+At the Wimbledon Championships, Shvedova received a wildcard into the main draw, and defeated Chanelle Scheepers and Kiki Bertens to reach the third round.
+There she faced tenth seed Sara Errani and won the fourth "Golden Set" in the history of tennis.
+She won all 24 points in the 15-minute-long first set, blasting 14 winners and making no unforced errors before losing the first point of the second set to break the sequence.
 She went on to win the match in straight sets 6–0, 6–4 reaching the second week of Wimbledon for the first time.
-In the fourth round, she was defeated by sixth seed and eventual champion Serena Williams.
+In the fourth round, she was defeated by sixth seed and eventual champion, Serena Williams.

 Representing Kazakhstan at the 2012 London Olympics, she reached the second round of the women's singles where she lost to 15th seed Sabine Lisicki.
 In doubles, she reached the second round with partner Galina Voskoboeva.

 As the top seed for qualifying at the Cincinnati Open, Shvedova qualified for the main draw beating wildcard Lauren Davis and 14th seed Anna Tatishvili.
 She beat 16th seed Lucie Šafářová in the first round.
 In the second round, Shvedova was up against qualifier Urszula Radwańska and won the first set 6–4; Urszula was leading 4–1 in the second set when Shvedova retired due to heat illness.
 At the Texas Tennis Open, Shvedova lost in the first round in a tough three set match to second seed and eventual finalist Jelena Janković.
 Ranked 45 at the US Open, Shvedova was defeated in the second round by 20th seed and eventual quarterfinalist Roberta Vinci.

 At the Pan Pacific Open, Shvedova lost in the first round to 2010 French Open champion Francesca Schiavone.
 At the China Open, Shvedova faced 12th seed Dominika Cibulková in the first round.
 Shvedova won the first set 6–4 and was leading 4–1 in the second set when Cibulková retired due to a left hip injury.
 In the second round, she was defeated by Peng Shuai.
 Seeded fifth at Osaka, she lost in the first round to wildcard Tamarine Tanasugarn.
 Shvedova played her final tournament of the year at the Kremlin Cup.
 She beat Anastasia Pavlyuchenkova but in the second round, she was defeated by seventh seed Maria Kirilenko.